Understanding the Staged Dynamics of Transformers in Learning Latent Structure: Impact Statement

 \section{Impact Statement}

-We contributed towards a better understanding of how a transformer learns a structured task.
-We showed that a decoder-style transformer goes through various stages of acquiring latent structures, which we believe will improve our understanding of how their capabilities emerge during training.
+We contributed towards a better understanding of how a small decoder-only transformer model learns a task with a well-defined latent structure.
+We showed that the model learns through various stages, each corresponding to different components of the task.
+We believe our results will advance the field of deep learning by improving the understanding of how the capabilities of transformer models emerge during training.
+There are many potential societal consequences of our work, none of which we feel must be specifically highlighted here.